Temporal-Difference Variational Continual Learning: Experiments and Discussion

 \section{Experiments and Discussion}

-Our central hypothesis is that leveraging multiple past posterior estimates mitigates the impact of compounded errors inherent to the VCL objective, thus alleviating the problem of Catastrophic Forgetting.
+Our central hypothesis is that for Bayesian CL, leveraging multiple past posterior estimates mitigates the impact of compounded errors inherent to the VCL objective, thus alleviating the problem of Catastrophic Forgetting.
 We now provide an experimental setup for validation.
-Specifically, we evaluate this hypothesis by analyzing the three questions highlighted in Section \ref{sec:experiments}.
+Specifically, we evaluate this hypothesis by analyzing the questions highlighted in Section \ref{sec:experiments}.

 \textbf{Implementation}.
 We use a Gaussian mean-field approximate posterior and assume a Gaussian prior $\mathcal{N}(0, \sigma^{2}\boldsymbol{I})$, and parameterize all distributions as deep networks.
 For all variational objectives, we compute the KL term analytically and employ Monte Carlo approximations for the expected log-likelihood terms, leveraging the reparametrization trick \citep{Kingma2014} for computing gradients.
 We employed likelihood-tempering \citep{loo2021generalized} to prevent variational over-pruning \citep{trippe2018overpruning}.
-Lastly, for test-time evaluation, we compute the posterior predicting distribution by marginalizing out the approximated posterior distribution via Monte-Carlo sampling.
-We provide further details in Appendix \ref{app:implementation} and our code\footnote{\url{https://github.com/luckeciano/TD-VCL}}.
+Lastly, for test-time evaluation, we compute the posterior predictive distribution by marginalizing out the approximated posterior via Monte-Carlo sampling.
+We provide further detail about architecture and training in Appendix \ref{app:implementation} and our code\footnote{Our code is available at \url{https://github.com/luckeciano/TD-VCL}}.

-\textbf{Baselines}.
-We compare TD-VCL and n-Step KL VCL with several baselines. \textbf{Online MLE} naively applies maximum likelihood estimation in the current task data.
-It serves as a lower bound for other methods, as well as a way to evaluate how challenging the benchmark is. \textbf{Batch MLE} applies maximum likelihood estimation considering a buffer of current and old task data. \textbf{VCL}, introduced by \citet{v.2018variational}, optimizes the objective in Equation \ref{eq3}. \textbf{VCL CoreSet} is a VCL variant that incorporates a replay set to mitigate any residual forgetting \citep{v.2018variational}.
+\textbf{Comparison Methods}.
+We compare TD-VCL and n-Step KL VCL against several methods.
+We first evaluate non-variational naive methods for CL: \textbf{Online MLE} naively applies maximum likelihood estimation in the current task data.
+It serves as a lower bound for other methods, as well as a way to evaluate how challenging the benchmark is. \textbf{Batch MLE} applies maximum likelihood estimation considering a buffer of current and old task data.
+Next, we adopt the following variational methods for direct comparison in the Bayesian CL setting: \textbf{VCL}, introduced by \citet{v.2018variational}, optimizes the objective in Equation \ref{eq3}. \textbf{VCL CoreSet} is a VCL variant that incorporates a replay set to mitigate any residual forgetting \citep{v.2018variational}. \textbf{UCL} \cite{10.5555/3454287.3454682} is another variational method that implements adaptive regularization based on the notion of node-wise uncertainty.
+Finally, \textbf{UCB} \cite{Ebrahimi2020Uncertainty-guided} also optimizes the objective of Equation \ref{eq3} but adapts the learning rate for each parameter based on their uncertainty.
+Particularly for UCL and UCB, we compare them with the proposed \textbf{TD-UCL} and \textbf{TD-UCB}, which incorporate the introduced objective into UCL and UCB, respectively.